m4heshd/offlinebay/README.md

 # Downloads

 OfflineBay is distributed as a portable application in favor of the majority.
-Download the corresponding package and extract the **RAR** file.
+Download the corresponding package and extract the **ZIP** file.
 All of the packages should have an executable (double-clickable) along with some other files.
 File named `OfflineBay.exe` or `OfflineBay.app` or `OfflineBay` would be the executable file.

 **NOTE:** Linux users may need to declare the file as an executable before running - `chmod +x OfflineBay`

-**Why RAR files?**
+**Why downloads are larger than the previous version?**<br>
-Well, OfflineBay is created using [Electron](https://electronjs.org) and NodeJS.
+Well, OfflineBay 2 is created using [Electron](https://electronjs.org) and NodeJS.
 So the disk footprint could be a [little concerning](https://github.com/electron/electron/issues/2003).
-The best option to considerably reduce the package size was to use **RAR** compression since it performed better than any other archive format and it's the most popular among users next to **ZIP**.
+There is no way around this issue.
+This is one small compromise for a lot of improvements.

  - [All releases (with source)](#Release)
  - Windows (x86 & x64) - [Download](#DL)